RC-Web-crawler/Hugo-site/content/2nd_home/6_content.md

 ## Keyword Cleaning

-We will calculate the keyword coverage from source data first.
+We calculate the cleaned keyword coverage from source data first.
 In this study, the keyword coverage is defined as the percent of papers with any keyword existing after imputation.
 Keyword cleaning is performed before the calculation.
 {{%expand "keyword cleaning" %}}

     #Clean Keyword